CenturyLink Internet for Seniors, Tested and Reviewed

 CenturyLink Discounts for Seniors

-There are a few ways to qualify for a discount on your CenturyLink internet plan.
-As we’ve mentioned, there isn’t currently a senior discount, but many older adults may meet the qualifications for Lifeline.
-Lifeline is an FCC program for low-income customers.
-It offers discounts on phone, broadband, or bundled services.
-Standard Lifeline offers discounts up to $9.25 per month for those who qualify for additional support in some states.
-Tribal Lifeline offers discounts up to $34.25 per month on internet, plus installation assistance to those who live on federally recognized tribal lands and qualify.
+CenturyLink doesn’t currently offer a senior discount, but many older adults may meet the qualifications for Lifeline.
+Lifeline is a federal phone and internet assistance program for low-income customers.1 The FCC’s Lifeline program provides discounts of up to $9.25 per month for broadband service with speeds of 25 Mbps to those who qualify.
+Tribal Lifeline offers discounts up to $34.25 per month on internet, plus installation assistance, to qualifying people who live on federally recognized tribal lands.

 Bundle for a Better Deal With CenturyLink